Long-arm jurisdiction: Extraterritorial Application of the Hong Kong National Security Law

 The Hong Kong National Security Law (NSL), enacted on 30 June 2020 by the Standing Committee of the National People’s Congress, criminalises secession, subversion, terrorism, and collusion with foreign forces.
 One of its most controversial features is its extraterritorial scope.
 Article 38 of the law states that it applies to offences committed outside Hong Kong by individuals who are not residents of the territory.
 This provision effectively grants the Hong Kong and Chinese authorities jurisdiction over anyone, anywhere in the world, whose actions are deemed to threaten China’s national security.

-The law’s extraterritorial reach has drawn widespread criticism from foreign governments, human rights organisations, and legal scholars, who argue that it contravenes established principles of international law and undermines freedoms of expression and association worldwide.
+The law’s extraterritorial reach has drawn widespread criticism from foreign governments, who argue that it contravenes established principles of international law and undermines freedoms of expression and association worldwide.
 Several countries, including the United States, the United Kingdom, Canada, and Australia, suspended extradition treaties with Hong Kong in response.
 In practice, Hong Kong police have issued arrest warrants for exiled activists abroad and in some cases offered financial rewards for information leading to their capture.

 Supporters of the measure in Beijing contend that the provision is necessary to counter foreign interference and safeguard China’s sovereignty.
 Critics maintain that it has produced a chilling effect, extending Chinese legal and political control far beyond Hong Kong and into overseas academic, journalistic, and activist circles.

 Overseas police stations

 In 2022, reports emerged that various Chinese provincial police agencies of the Ministry of Public Security had been administering police stations in foreign countries without the host country's knowledge.
 Upon discovery, many foreign governments accused the Chinese government of using the stations, situated primarily within Chinese diaspora communities across dozens of countries, to exert long-arm jurisdiction.
+Matt Schrader, writing for the Jamestown Foundation, noted that the centers served several legitimate purposes despite criticism of them, such as assisting crime victims with dealing with the host country's police and integrating new immigrants.